Electronic States in One-Dimensional Helical Crystals: General Properties and Application to InSeI: Application to I n S e I

-In a helical system, it is not appropriate to decompose the electronic states into globally identical spherical harmonics ($s,p_x,p_y...$) as is commonly done to obtain projected density of states or bands in \textit{ab initio} calculations.
-This is because the local chemical environment is tilted.
+In a helical system, it is not appropriate to decompose the electronic states into globally identical spherical harmonics ($s,p_x,p_y...$) as is commonly done to obtain orbital-projected energy bands in \textit{ab initio} calculations, which is because of the tilted local chemical environment as discussed in section~\ref{sec:modeling_TB_basis}.
 Instead, we can directly observe the phase evolution of the wavefunction along the circumferential direction to verify the OAM.
-As shown in Fig.~\ref{fig:3}(a), the wavefunction of band-1 has neither a significant imaginary component nor a strong sign dependence on $\varphi$, which corresponds to a zero OAM $m=0$.
-In contrast, as shown in Fig.~\ref{fig:3}(b), the real and imaginary components of band-2/3 are almost identical, especially in the same significant phase variation depending on $\varphi$.
-The only difference is their spatial orientations, which are orthogonal to each other.
-By comparing with atomic orbital $p_x, p_y$ in Eq.~\ref{eq:p_xyz_orbitals}, which are the real and imaginary component of $p_{\pm}$ orbital (with $m=\pm1$), respectively, we can verify that band-2/3 has a typical $|m|=1$ OAM.
-Besides, according to the definition of helical momentum defined in Eq.~\ref{eq:L}, band-1 in the second crystal BZ should have an OAM of $m=\pm1$, which can also be observed, as shown in Fig.~\ref{fig:3}(c).
-These results strongly support the validity of our general discussion in section-\ref{sec:modeling_orbital_inheritance} \ref{sec:modeling_helical_momentum}.
+As shown in Fig.~\ref{fig:3}(a)(b), the wavefunction of band-1 has neither a significant imaginary component nor a strong sign dependence (i.e. phase dependence) on $\varphi$, which corresponds to a zero OAM $m=0$ so that the phase factor $e^{i0\varphi}{\equiv}1$.
+In contrast, as shown in Fig.~\ref{fig:3}(c)(d), the real and imaginary components of band-2/3 are almost identical, and both have significant phase variation depending on $\varphi$.
+The only difference is their pointing directions that orthogonal to each other.
+By comparing with atomic orbital $p_x, p_y$ in Eq.~\ref{eq:p_xyz_orbitals}, which are the real and imaginary component of $p_{\pm}$ orbital (with $m=\pm1$) respectively, we can verify that band-2/3 has a typical $|m|=1$ OAM with the phase factor $e^{{\pm}i\varphi}$.
+Besides, according to the definition of helical momentum defined in Eq.~\ref{eq:L} and the discussion in last paragraph, band-1 in the second crystal BZ should have an OAM of $m=\pm1$, which can also be observed in Fig.~\ref{fig:3}(e)(f).
+These results strongly support the validity of our general discussion in section~\ref{sec:modeling_orbital_inheritance} and~\ref{sec:modeling_helical_momentum}.